 Acupuncture originated in China around three thousand years ago and it has been developed and refined over many centuries.
 This gentle, safe and effective healing system is now used worldwide as a means of helping to restore, promote and maintain good health and wellbeing.

 Importantly body, mind and spirit are seen as interdependent aspects of a person and good health depends on them being in balance.
 Pain and illness are signs of imbalance, which happens when the body's Qi, or vital energy, cannot flow freely.
 This can be for many reasons with emotional and physical stress, poor nutrition, infection or injury amongst the most common causes.

-The overall aim of acupuncture treatment is to restore mind-body equilibrium.
-It can be used to help with a wide range of acute and chronic health conditions, either on its own or alongside conventional Western medicine.
+The overall aim of acupuncture is to restore mind-body equilibrium.
+It can be used to help with a wide range of acute and chronic health conditions, either on its own or alongside conventional Western medicine and physical therapies.

 A key strength of acupuncture is its focus on the person as a whole.
 Treatment is tailored to meet each patient's needs and to address the underlying cause of their condition, not just individual symptoms.
 Extremely fine, single-use, sterile needles are inserted into specific acupuncture points on the body to re-establish the free flow of Qi, restore balance and stimulate the body's natural healing response to help ease pain and promote recovery.

 Many of my patients have found acupuncture helpful for improving their health and wellbeing; also for alleviating acute and chronic pain and distress arising from: